 1/3 cup chopped parsley

-1 cup gluten free bread crumbs
+1 cup gluten free bread

 100g goats fetta, crumbled